RV21RANA/web-dev-quiz-app/README.md

 #### Technical requirements
 Your quiz app must:

 - Render answer choices in a `<form>`.
+DONE
 - Use semantic HTML, along with CSS and jQuery.
+DONE
 - Follow a11y best practices.
     - Refer back to the checkpoints on accessibility and forms for help.
 - Use responsive design.
+DONE
 - Be fully usable by keyboard (which will be easy enough if you start with a form).
+DONE

 #### Process requirements
 Before you dive into the app, you'll need to: